-.

-.

-.

-.

 CALL GetMsg(0, MSG.CONTEXT, MSG.WINDOW, MSG.CONTACT, MSG.TYPE, ...

-TIMESTAMP, DATA1, DATA2, DATA3, DATA4)

-BEGIN CASE ;\ Switch on the window in which the event occurred.
+TIMESTAMP, DATA1, DATA2, DATA3, DATA4) BEGIN CASE ; Switch on the window in which the event occurred.
+CASE MSG.WINDOW=Win1 BEGIN CASE ; Now switch on the type of message CASE MSG.TYPE=UIMS.MSG.UPDATE GOSUB HANDLE.WIN1.UPDATES

-\

-Section 5: Windows

-CASE MSG.WINDOW=Win1

-BEGIN CASE ;\ Now switch on the type of message

-'''

-CASE MSG.TYPE=UIMS.MSG.UPDATE

-'''

-GOSUB HANDLE.WIN1.UPDATES

-The four GetMsg data parameters return the size and position of the region to be redrawn, relative to the top left-hand corner of the window's client area.
+GetMsg data parameters return the size and position of the region to be redrawn, to the top left-hand corner of the window's client area.
 The default UIMS event mask disables UIMS.MSG.UPDATE messages.
-If your application needs to process these messages, they can be enabled with the SetEventMask subroutine, as shown below:

-CALL GetEventMask(CONTEXT, CONTEXT, EVENTMASK) CALL BitTest(EVENTMASK, UIMS.EM.UPDATE, ENABLED) IF NOT(ENABLED) THEN EVENTMASK = EVENTMASK + UIMS.EM.UPDATE CALL SetEventMask(CONTEXT, CONTEXT, EVENTMASK, ERR)

-The GetEventMask subroutine returns the current event mask for a specified contact.
+If your application needs to process these messages, they can be enabled with the SetEventMask subroutine, as shown below: CALL GetEventMask(CONTEXT, CONTEXT, EVENTMASK) CALL BitTest(EVENTMASK, UIMS.EM.UPDATE, ENABLED) IF NOT(ENABLED) THEN EVENTMASK = EVENTMASK + UIMS.EM.UPDATE CALL SetEventMask(CONTEXT, CONTEXT, EVENTMASK, ERR) END • The GetEventMask subroutine returns the current event mask for a specified contact.
 In this case, the second parameter specifies the application context.
-The third parameter is a variable in which the event mask is returned.

-The BitTest subroutine allows you to test an individual element in the mask.
-The third parameter is a variable in which the state of the specified element is returned.

-If update messages are not already enabled, they are added to the event mask and the new event mask is set by calling SetEventMask.
-As in the case of GetEventMask, the second parameter specifies the application context.

-5.5.2 Using a Text Canvas

-Under some circumstances, UIMS can reduce the amount of work required to keep the client area updated.
-A special style is available for App and Child windows which creates a text canvas, in which text drawn using the DrawTextString subroutine is stored.
-Whenever the client area needs redrawing, UIMS uses the stored information to restore the previously displayed text.

-However, although a text canvas can reduce the application's work load, it has certain limitations.

-- The text canvas stores only the text strings and their positions within the client area.
-The appearance of the text is determined by the Font object attached to the window; if the font is changed, the appearance of the text will change when it is next redrawn. - Graphics shapes are not stored in the text canvas.
+The third parameter is a variable in which the event mask is returned. • The BitTest subroutine allows you to test an individual element in the mask.
+The third parameter is a variable in which the state of the specified element is returned. • If update messages are not already enabled, they are added to the event mask and the new event mask is set by calling SetEventMask .
+As in the case of GetEventMask , the second parameter specifies the application context.
+Using a Text Canvas area upd canvas, i ome circumstances, UIMS can reduce the amount of work required to keep the client lated.
+A special style is available for App and Child windows which creates a text in which text drawn using the DrawTextString subroutine is stored.
+Whenever the ea needs redrawing, UIMS uses the stored information to restore the previously d text. wever, that although a text canvas can reduce the application's work load, it has imitations. appe text canvas stores only the text strings and their positions within the client area.
+The arance of the text is determined by the Font object attached to the window; if the is changed, the appearance of the text will change when it is next redrawn.

+Windows

+• Graphics shapes are not stored in the text canvas.
 The application must ensure that these are redrawn when the window is updated.